Vang Vieng - River and Mountain View with cow.

 Scootering on the famous Thakhek Loop, Laos.

-It’s worth noting that when visiting popular tourist spots by motorbike, you’ll likely be charged a small fee for parking.
-While you could just abandon your bike by the side of the road, paying the $1 parking fee is well worth it as you’ll get a security guard keeping an eye on your bike while you are otherwise occupied!
+It’s worth noting that when visiting popular tourist spots by motorbike, you’ll likely be charged a small parking fee.
+While you could just abandon your bike by the side of the road, paying the $1USD parking fee is well worth it as you’ll get a security guard to keep an eye on your bike while you are otherwise occupied!

-Finally, to ride legally in Laos you do need an International Driving Permit and a motorcycle license in your home country.
+Finally, to ride legally in Laos you do need an International Driving Permit and a motorcycle licence in your home country.
 While it is highly unlikely you’ll ever have to prove you have these, your travel insurance will be invalidated if you get into an accident!

 Long Distance Transport